Cozy Peach Kitchen

 If I'm not serving fries with barbecue sauce, I'm probably using this pesto aioli or chipotle ranch dressing.
 That's because pesto aioli requires just a few simple ingredients to make and it's absolutely packed with flavor!

-Pesto and mayo are stirred together with garlic, lemon juice, and a touch of salt to make my version of pesto aioli.
+Pesto and mayo are stirred together with garlic, lemon juice, and a touch of salt to make this super simple dip.
 Aioli is just a combination of mayonnaise and garlic, but it's a great base for dipping sauces.
 Adding pesto gives aioli a bright green color and herby basil flavor.

-• Pesto aioli requires just 5 ingredients.
+• It's simple: Pesto aioli requires just 5 ingredients.
 You can use storebought pesto to save on prep time or use homemade pesto.

-• You can easily make vegan pesto aioli by using your favorite vegan/egg-free mayo.
+• Versatile: You can easily make this sauce vegan by using your favorite vegan/egg-free mayo.
 I like to use Hellman's vegan mayonnaise.

-• This is the perfect dipping sauce for fries or roasted potatoes, and it's an easy way to add flavor to portobello burgers and sandwiches.
+• Elevates meals: This is the perfect dipping sauce for fries or air fryer roasted potatoes, and it's an easy way to add flavor to portobello burgers and tempeh sandwiches.

 What is aioli?